 Global tourism - additional information

-The global tourism industry is one of the most lucrative – in 2013, travel and tourism made a total contribution of nearly seven trillion U.S. dollars to the global economy, with 2.2 trillion coming directly from the industry.
+The global tourism industry is one of the most lucrative – in 2016, travel and tourism made a total contribution of 7.61 trillion U.S. dollars to the global economy, with 2.31 trillion coming directly from the industry.
 This is unsurprising considering the amount of money devoted to tourism by many countries worldwide.
-China, for example, the country which spent the most on tourism in 2013, spent 129 billion U.S. dollars on the industry.
-The United States and Germany, ranking second, spent 86 billion U.S. dollars each.
+China, for example, the country which spent the most on tourism; with a total of 165 billion U.S. dollars spent on the industry.
+The United States ranked second and spent 112 billion U.S. dollars while Germany, ranking third, spent 92 billion U.S. dollars.

 As the world’s population becomes increasingly mobile, people are free to travel almost anywhere they want.
-In 2014, the most popular city destination for global tourists was London, England, where 18.7 million tourists flocked that year.
+In 2016, the most popular city destination for global tourists was Bangkok, Thailand, where 21.47 million tourists flocked that year.